-- Attend the Field Experience orientation meeting - Read the Life Together Field Experience Handbook. - Secure an internship that meets The Seattle School requirements. - Complete the Learning Covenant and Mentor Application (if mentor is not already approved) and submit them to the Academic Office no later than Wednesday, August 28, 2019. - Register for course RLM 503 with the Academics office.
+- View the Field Experience orientation video. - Read the Life Together, MDiv Field Experience Handbook. - Secure an internship that meets The Seattle School requirements. - Complete the Learning Covenant and Mentor Application (if mentor is not already approved) and submit them to the Academic Office no later than September 7, 2021. - Register for course RLM 503 with the Academics office.